openflighthpc/use.openflighthpc.org/docs/source/general-usage/basic_research_environment_operation.rst

 Moving between login and compute nodes
 --------------------------------------

-openFlight Compute research environments automatically configure a trust relationship between login and compute nodes in the same research environment to allow users to login between nodes via SSH without a password.
+OpenFlight Compute research environments automatically configure a trust relationship between login and compute nodes in the same research environment to allow users to login between nodes via SSH without a password.
 This configuration allows moving quickly and easily between nodes, and simplifies running large-scale jobs that involve multiple nodes.
 From the command line, a user can simply use the ``ssh <node-name>`` command to login to one of the compute nodes from the login node.
 For example, to login to a compute node named ``node01`` from the login node, use the command:

   ``ssh node01``